wimlds/nyc-2018-scikit-sprint/sprint_checklist.md

 # Checklist for Sprint

+## Purpose of Sprint
+- widen the pool of open-source contributors
+- contribute to scikit-learn library
+- involve more women in scikit-learn and open source

 ## For Core Contributor & Organizer
 - [x] discuss event (capacity, dates, details)
 - [x] discuss prerequisites needed for participants